RobinTTY/PersonalFinanceDashboard/docs/product/docs/Development/ApplicationArchitecture.md

     - _Issue 1 - Experimental technology:_ Packaging C# code into a .wasm file is not direcctly supported by Microsoft (they only support this via their [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) framework - which itself could very well be another doomed project due to relatively low adoption)
     - _Issue 2 - Added complexity:_ Using WebAssembly is still very new and not well established.
 Problems could slow development down a lot and seem quite likely since running C# code in WebAssembly is extremly experimental outside of Blazor.
 It doesn't seem worth it.

+## Server Client approach

+A server client approach is a very low risk and generally managable solution:

+- A server that offers a traditional API can be used by users to develop their own applications based on the offered functionality
+- It's easier to solve common problems since the technology is already used in many real products Edge case problems seem less likely

 ## Decission

 Using a **client/server model** seems to be the most realistic option.
 Drawdowns of the single application approach are too great.
 Deployment of the application will be a little harder for the user but I should be able to make it manageable (by providing a good deployment option).

+Therefore I will go with a **ASP.NET backend server offering a GraphQL API** to handle all the logic of my application.
+GraphQL seems like a good fit since I can offer a single interface which I and users who want to implement their own applications based on the server can use.
+The flexibility of the data fetching is perfect for that.
+It's also very much in use in many big products like Facebook, Github, etc.

 ### Architecture Sketch

 The application architecture should look roughly like this:

+TODO: Add a diagram